 4. How long will my appointment last?

 Vaccinations and some other treatments can be done in the exam room with you present.
-For other treatments, it’s necessary for your pet to come into our treatment area.
-We will always ask you before performing any treatments in the exam room to make sure that you are comfortable.
+For other treatments, it may be necessary for your pet to come into our treatment area.
+We will always ask you before performing any treatments in the exam room or taking your pet back to our treatment area, to first make sure that you are comfortable with the plan.